 Think about the fears I’ve mentioned today or one that you personally experience.
 Consider the root of your fear and how you might make peace with it by engaging in one of the transparent behaviors I’ve highlighted above.
 To paraphrase a great leader, Nelson Mandela: A brave leader is not someone who doesn’t feel fear but someone who conquers that fear.
 What’s more, when you conquer that fear, you make room for inspired leadership.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: CEO, fear, humility
+Sign up here.Tags: CEO, fear, fraud, humility